thangtcm/Fashion-Management-System/README.md

 </li>
 </ol>

-<p>With the efforts of our team members, we have successfully developed a Fashtion Management System that meets the project requirements and exceeds the satisfaction of the stakeholders involved in the project.</p>
+<p>With the efforts of our team members, we have successfully developed a Fashion Management System that meets the project requirements and exceeds the satisfaction of the stakeholders involved in the project.</p>

 ## Technology stack 💎💎